 In addition to the rugged built-in case, this one also has another party trick: it has a built-in microSD card reader.
 2 It uses the same USB connection, and Telesin claims sequential read and write speeds up to 312MB/s (but there are other key factors that will influence the transfer speeds you get in real-world conditions).
 There are also a couple of holders for the cards inside the lid.

 The safest option, and the one that doesn’t prompt the warning message and also works with the camera’s battery health detection, is to get the official GoPro-branded battery, model AJBAT-001.

-If you’re looking for less expensive options and don’t care about the warning screen (you can disable it the first time it shows up) or the battery health indicator, the aftermarket versions appear to function as normal.
+If you’re looking for less expensive options as spares to have an extra battery on hand and don’t care about the warning screen (you can disable it the first time it shows up) or the battery health indicator, the aftermarket versions appear to function as normal.
 I’ve yet to come across a problem with using them in the HERO8 Black, although there’s some risk of GoPro cracking down on them with a firmware update in the future.